Current News and Events

 ALL DISCIPLINES: Graduate Academy – Focused Writing Group Program for Doctoral Candidates

-The Graduate Academy would like to invite doctoral candidates from all faculties to participate in the Focused Writing Group Program to begin in April 2023.
+The Graduate Academy would like to invite doctoral candidates from all faculties to participate in the Focused Writing Group Program.

 The program will provide participants with a physical working space, experts on call, and a community of like-minded peers to support doctoral researchers in their academic and dissertation writing process.